CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

 1. After some time you see that the deployment of **SQL Managed Instance - Azure Arc** in completed.
 Now click on Go to resource button to navigate to the resource.

-1. Now we have suceessfully deployed the Azure Arc-enabled SQLMI on top of Directly connected mode Azure Arc data controller, You can explore more on metric and logs on the same page from left side menu.
+1. Now we have successfully deployed the Azure Arc-enabled SQLMI on top of Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from left side menu.

- In this exercise we have connected our AKS cluster to Azure Arc-enabled cluster and deployed custom locaiton and data controller with direct connected mode with the help of Azure portal and Azure CLI and created a Azure Arc-enabled SQLMI server on directly connected mode of Azure Arc data controller.
+ In this exercise we have connected our AKS cluster to Azure Arc-enabled cluster and deployed custom location and data controller with direct connected mode with the help of Azure portal and Azure CLI and created a Azure Arc-enabled SQLMI server on directly connected mode of Azure Arc data controller.